avanthikasreejith8923-a11y/LegalLite/README.md

 ## Features

--Document Upload — Upload any PDF, JPG or PNG file including rental agreements, employment letters, NDAs, loan documents and insurance papers.
+- Document Upload — Upload any PDF, JPG or PNG file including rental agreements, employment letters, NDAs, loan documents and insurance papers.

--Plain English Summary — Reads the entire document and explains it in simple language anyone can understand.
+- Plain English Summary — Reads the entire document and explains it in simple language anyone can understand.
 No legal jargon.

--Risk Detection — Automatically identifies hidden penalties, auto-renewal clauses, unfair termination conditions, vague payment terms and one-sided conditions.
+- Risk Detection — Automatically identifies hidden penalties, auto-renewal clauses, unfair termination conditions, vague payment terms and one-sided conditions.

--Multilingual Translation — Explains your document in Malayalam, Hindi, Tamil, Telugu, Kannada, Bengali, French and Arabic.
+- Multilingual Translation — Explains your document in Malayalam, Hindi, Tamil, Telugu, Kannada, Bengali, French and Arabic.

--Voice Output — Reads the summary aloud in your chosen language using AI text-to-speech.
+- Voice Output — Reads the summary aloud in your chosen language using AI text-to-speech.

--AI Document Chatbot — Ask any question about your document and get answers grounded in the actual document content.
+- AI Document Chatbot — Ask any question about your document and get answers grounded in the actual document content.
 Built on a RAG pipeline using FAISS and sentence-transformers.

+---

 ## How It Works